Xilinx/versal-restart-trd/docs/source/pages/run.rst

     * Introduction and how the agent will normally perform this operation.

-    * Behind the scene operation done by plm and other intermediate layers.
+    * Behind the scene operation done by PLM and other intermediate layers.

     * How this operation can be triggered using the python module